laoehler/Good-Morning-Bot/README.md

 ### Phase 5 — Refinement & adaptation

 Two things changed in the final iteration.
 First, the threading model in the trigger script was removed in favour of a simpler single-loop polling approach.
 Second, the PIR motion sensor did not reliably trigger for an unknown reason, so at the last minute the entire project switched to a switch.
+Following these changes, the motion sensor system was reimplemented based on code from Professor Mundy.
+The belly-scratch mechanic remained broken however, likely due to the stuffed rats fur interfering with the infrared sensor.

 ---